WajihaKh/reading-notes/README.md

 ## Growth Mindset

-> Doubt kills more dreams than failure ever will
+> Doubt kills more dreams than failure ever will -Suzy Kassem

 **What is a _growth mindset_?**